freesewing/freesewing/LATEST_NEWS.md

 We’ve moved our chat rooms from to Discord.
 Our legacy chat on Gitter is deprecated.

-You can join us at https://chat.freesewing.org, or use this in-app Discord invite: https://discord.gg/YDV4GvU
+You can join us at [discord.freesewing.org](https://discord.freesewing.org/).